Syndica/sig/src/gossip/readme.md

 ### Efficient DataType Retrieval

 Were also interested in storing specific Crds types in a way which allows for efficient retrieval.
-For example, when broadcasting data to the rest of the network, it would be nice to ge all the `ContactInfo` values which are stored in the CRDS table.
+For example, when broadcasting data to the rest of the network, it would be nice to get all the `ContactInfo` values which are stored in the CRDS table.
 This is why we use an **indexable** hash map as our main datastructure.

 For example, when inserting values into the table, we recieve its corresponding index from the insertion (`crds_index = crds_table.insert(&versioned_value)`)